 send SIGHUP to reopen logfile and errorlog

-for active connections to be finished normally)
+for active connections to finish normally)

-send SIGKILL to exit immediatelly
+send SIGTERM to exit immediatelly

 redirect all web traffic on localhost to three backends: